Apprenticeship

 Why choose an apprenticeship?

-An apprenticeship program allows students to gain their first professional experience and explore their chosen career path before completing their education.
+Apprenticeships allow students to gain their first professional experience and explore their chosen career path before completing their education.
 More than just an internship, an apprenticeship is considered a full-fledged job and offers a complete immersion in the company’s daily operations.
-It’s also an opportunity to expand one’s professional network.
+It is also an opportunity to expand one’s professional network.

-Having 1 or 3 years of professional experience by the time you finish your training is also a real asset when it comes to catching the attention of future employers.
-And it’s not uncommon for companies to hire their apprentices once their apprenticeship contracts have ended.
+Having 1 or 3 years of professional experience by the time you finish your training is also a real asset when it comes to catching the eye of future employers.
+And it’s not uncommon for companies to hire their apprentices once their apprenticeship contracts end.

 What apprenticeship programs are available?

-All levels of higher education degrees are now available through apprenticeships: Bachelor’s with a Professional Focus (BUT), Professional Bachelor’s Degree (Licence Pro), Bachelor’s Degree (Licence), Master’s Degree, National Diploma, and Engineering Degree.
+All levels of higher education degrees are now available through apprenticeships: BUT, Professional Bachelor’s Degree, Bachelor’s Degree, Master’s Degree, National Diploma, and Engineering Degree.

 What is its status and what are its responsibilities?